dciets/dciets.github.io/writeups/_posts/2014-01-13-break-in-2014-reverse-track.markdown

 ##Reverse 6 (Bomb) - 400pts

 Never change your winning formula.
+I went looking for that same function once again.

 However, the organizers wisened up, and modified their algorithm a little.
 Here is my new updated script: